Guiiilhermee/gym4you/README.md

   - From the source section drop-down menu, select the Main
   - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://guiiilhermee.github.io/gym4you/
+The live link can be found here - [Gym 4 You](https://guiiilhermee.github.io/gym4you/)

 ## Credits